-NOTE - The development is of a scale to warrant a contribution of £25,919 towards the provision of or improvement to off-site open space and management of the open space provision, in accordance with Policy BH10 of the Blackpool Local Plan 2001-2016 and SPG 11.
+NOTE - The development is of a scale to warrant a contribution of £25,919 towards the provision of or improvement to off site open space and management of the open space provision, in accordance with Policy BH10 of the Blackpool Local Plan 2001-2016 and SPG 11.
 The Applicant(s) should contact the Council to arrange payment of the contribution.

-8. Prior to the development hereby approved being first brought into use the refuse collection areas shown on the approved plans shall be provided and shall thereafter be retained.
+8. Prior to the houses nearest to the refuse collection areas being first brought into use the relevant refuse collection area shown on the approved plans shall be provided and shall thereafter be retained.